The settings on this page enable you to simulate bumps.

-There are basically four ways in which structure can be added to a surface for rendering.
+There are basically three ways in which structure can be added to a surface for rendering.

 What they all have in common is that they all evaluate a texture’s grayscale valuse to define height and depth.
 So when should which method be used?